numtide/nix-vm-test/doc/getting-started.md

 This is a Python script used to specify the commands we should run in the VM for the test.
 Two commands are used:

-- `wait_for_unit("multi-user.target")`: this command will make the test runner to wait for the systemd unit `multi-user.target` to be activated. `multi-user.target` is activated when all the services required for a functional non-graphical multi-user system are started.
+- `wait_for_unit("multi-user.target")`: this command will cause the test runner to wait for the systemd unit `multi-user.target` to be activated. `multi-user.target` is activated when all the services required for a functional non-graphical multi-user system are started.
 It's a proxy for "wait until the machine fully booted" as far as we are concerned.
 - `succeed("apt-get -yq install /mnt/debdir/hello.deb")` executes the `apt-get -yq install /mnt/debdir/hello.deb` command and verify it did succeed.

 Finally, we have: